kubedb/docs/docs/guides/redis/reconfigure/valkey.md

 > **Note:** YAML files used in this tutorial are stored in [docs/examples/redis](/docs/examples/redis) directory of [kubedb/docs](https://github.com/kubedb/docs) repository.

 Now, we are going to deploy a `Redis` database using a supported version by `KubeDB` operator.
 Then we are going to apply `RedisOpsRequest` to reconfigure its configuration.

 ### Prepare Valkey Database

-Now, we are going to deploy a `Redis` database with version `valkey-8.1.1`.
+Now, we are going to deploy a `Valkey` database with version `valkey-8.1.1`.

-### Deploy Redis
+### Deploy Valkey

 At first, we will create `valkey.conf` file containing required configuration settings.